trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

 This tells you when to make improvements, and when to stop some kinds of improvements.

-1. Everything degrades over time and software is no different.
+1. **Everything degrades over time and software is no different**.
 Dependencies go stale, implementations don't scale with their datasets, number of users increase, number of developers increase, features & complexity increases, and a huge number of other variables all contribute to the subjective and